Strathcom/hulk/README.rst

     $ export HTTP_PROXY=http://192.168.0.166:6000 && run_my_application

+...you should be able to navigate your app and watch the hulk server load and serve your service data.

-There are a couple important things to note here:
+There are a couple important things to note with the above environment variable:

 * you must specify the protocol (eg :code:`http://`)
 * :code:`hulk` runs on port `6000` by default

-Now, you should be able to navigate your app and watch the hulk server load and serve your service data.

 Using the datasets without :code:`hulk`
 ---------------------------------